Skip to content

 Registry and examples

-Registry package pages, compatibility status, and examples are live.
-That is where install commands, package details, and compatibility coverage stay visible.
+Live now.
+Registry package pages, compatibility status, and examples show install commands, package details, compiler metadata, and public package coverage.

 Assistant integrations

-Claude Code, Codex, Cursor, Windsurf, VS Code, Xcode, JetBrains, and Neovim can already use Axint through MCP.
-The docs pages under MCP are the current setup source.
+Live now.
+Claude Code, Cursor, Windsurf, VS Code, Xcode-facing workflows, JetBrains, and Neovim can use Axint through MCP.
+Xcode’s mcpbridge handles project/build/test access; Axint handles App Intents generation, validation, Cloud Check, and Fix Packets.
+The MCP docs are the current setup source.

 • Start with Quickstart if you want the fastest route from definition to compiled Swift.